KevinVitale/fluid/README.md

 ## Background

-The project was originally done in April, 2011, (while at home and not working on the Domino's mobile app).
+The project was originally done in April, 2011
+> _(while at home, and while not working on the Domino's mobile app)._

 ## Running the code